xorgxx/NeoxNotifyBundle/README.md

         }

 ```
+## How to use ?
+Now is you set save
 ## By aware !!
 All variable you pass in twig going to be set with prefix ["neox_"] this option we choose to avoid conflicts in the template
 ```php